Homemade Ricotta Cheese Danishes with Lemon Zest

 - Empty the contents of the food processor into the large bowl, then add in the milk-egg mixture.
 Use your hands or a rubber spatula to mix the ingredients together, but don’t overdo it: expect to have a gooey mess with some butter lumps pebbling it.
 Cover the bowl with plastic wrap, put in the refrigerator, and leave overnight or up to 4 days.
 (Note: If you have “bloomed” your yeast as noted in step 1, you can get away with two hours in the fridge at this step.)

-- To turn the dough into pastry, take it (or half of it — I find it easier to work with half the amount of dough at this step) out of the refrigerator, let it get to room temperature (or don’t if you are pressed for time) and roll the dough out into a 20-inch square.
-(Note: Don’t worry too much about inches here — just try to roll the dough out into a large square that is relatively thin.
-Also, you will probably need to lightly dust your work surface with flour and add more flour as needed to your rolling pin and board.)
+- To turn the dough into pastry, take it (or half of it — I find it easier to work with half the amount of dough at this step) out of the refrigerator and roll the dough out roughly into a 20-inch square, using flour as needed.
 Fold the dough square into thirds, like a business letter, turning it afterward so that the closed fold is on your left, like the spine of a book.
-Roll the dough out again into a large square, repeating the steps above 3 times.
+Roll the dough out again into a large square, repeating the steps above 3 times (see video for guidance).

 - Wrap the dough in plastic wrap, and put it in the refrigerator for 30 minutes (you can keep it in the refrigerator for up to 4 days, if you haven’t already done so at the earlier stage), or refrigerate half to use now and put the other half in the freezer to use later.
 Note: If you are pressed for time, skip this 30 minute chill time.